This post may contain affiliate links. Please read our disclosure policy.

 Ingredients

-• Butter: The butter helps to keep the bread from sticking to the pan.
+• Butter: Prevents the bread from sticking to the pan and adds flavor.

-• Milk: This recipe is flexible with milk choices; you can use whole, skim, 2%, or even plant-based options like soy, almond, or coconut milk.
+• Milk: Use any milk you prefer—whole, skim, 2%, or even plant-based options like soy, almond, or coconut milk.

 A slice of white bread soaking in milk before making french toast on a metal tray with a tray of a dozen eggs and a red cloth napkin.